rockroman/ws/README.md

 The user stories are defined by the business requirements.

 * **User Story 1**: The client wants to know those attributes of a house that are most correlated with its potential sale price.
-The prediciton of a sales prices shall be based on the set of features with the highest predictive power.
+The prediciton of a sale price shall be based on the set of features with the highest predictive power.
 Business requirement addressed: BR 1

 * **User Story 2**: The client wants to have a the best possible prediction of the sales price of the houses inherited.
 The client wants to achieve the maximum possible proceeds for the four houses inherited.
 Business requirement addressed: BR 2

 * **User Story 3**: As a developer I can **install all requirements and packages** so that I can **work with the tools needed to complete the task**
-Business requirement addressed: BR 1
+Business requirement addressed: BR 1 & 2

 * **User Story 4**: As a developer I can **start the deyployment process of my app on Heroku early** so that **I have a possibility for end-to-end manual deployment testing from the beginning**
+Business requirement addressed: BR 1 & 2

-* **User Story 5**: As a developer I can **import relevant data into Jupyter Notebook** so that **I can analyze the dataset** Business requirement addressed: BR 1
+* **User Story 5**: As a developer I can **import relevant data into Jupyter Notebook** so that **I can analyze the dataset** Business requirement addressed: BR 1 & 2

 * **User Story 6**: As a developer I want **a dependable cleaning process** so that I can **ensure that the dataset collected is accurate and of high quality**
 Business requirement addressed: BR 1

 * **User Story 7**: As a developer I want **to measure the model performance** so that I **can have reliable results with high predictive power**
-Business requirement addressed: BR 2
+Business requirement addressed: BR 1 & 2

 * **User Story 8**: As a developer I can **create a dashboard** so that I **can display the results of model predictions** Business requirement addressed: BR 2